jmarq/football_clusters/README.md

 ## Downloading stats
 - `python football_reference.py` to download/parse stats from 2020 season (given that PFR hasn't changed their html formatting), resulting in a json file.
+- Be respectful with your automated downloads.
+Don't hammer the site!
+Give credit if using their data.

 ## Using the clustering script
 - `python cluster_players.py` to print out the resulting cluster information.